deadalusai/rust-for-csharp-developers/notes.md

 `get_inner` function returns a reference to the `inner` field of the `Foo` struct.

-Rust determines that `foo` and `inner` have the same lifetime, and so the borrow is allowed.
+Rust determines that `foo` and `inner` can have the same lifetime, and so the borrow is allowed.

 The rule is that `foo` must live **at least** as long as `inner`.

-# Cloning
+# Borrowing five

-Sometimes you will find yourself "fighting with the borrow checker".
-A common way to resolve this is to take ownership of a value you're borrowing.

-You can use something like the `clone` function to take a copy of a value.
+You will not always want to work with borrowed values - either you want to own the data you're working with, or you find yourself "fighting with the borrow checker".

+One way to take ownership of a borrowed value is to copy it - we can do so with the `clone` function.

 Once you own the data, you can do what you like with it.

 Keep in mind that cloning a large struct might be an expensive operation!

+`clone` is provided by the "Trait" `std::clone::Clone` - we'll talk more about traits later.

+# Memory management

+Rust has no garbage collection - instead rust determines when it can free memory by analyzing the lifetimes of variables and determining when they are safely out of scope.

+This is made possible because of ownership - every piece of memory at any time can have exactly one owner.

+Here we introduce a new concept - Boxing. `Box<T>` is the standard manner for putting data on the heap.
+We pass some data to the `Box::new` function, which allocates space on the heap and copies the data there.

+We own the `Box<T>` instance, and the Box owns the pointer into the heap.

+When the `thing` variable goes out of scope, we know it is safe to free the memoryh eld by the Box.

+**Note:** The `box` keyword is coming soon - it provides a language-integrated way to allocate memory.
+Advantages include support for custom allocators and avoiding allocating memory on the stack unnecessarily.

+# Memory management two

+We can use the `std::ops::Drop` Trait to run code when a value goes out of scope.

+This code will print in the order "2, 3, 1", as each value is dropped in the reverse order in which it was declared in its scope.

+There's a bunch of new syntax here.
+The `impl` block implements the `Drop` trait for `MyStruct`.
+The rust compiler automatically inserts calls to `Drop::drop` whenever each value goes out of scope.

+We can use this function to clean up resources we own and free memory.

+# Memory management three

+You may want to decouple the lifetime of a value from the scope of your function.

+Box is one way to accomplish this, but it only allows a single owner.

+If you want to have shared read-only memory, you can use an `Rc<T>`.

+We can `clone` an Rc to hand out ownership to other structs and functions.
+Every clone increments the reference count.

+As each owned copy of the Rc is dropped, the reference count is decremented.
+When it reaches zero, the memory is deallocated.

+# Mutability

+In Rust values are immutable by default.
+We can mark a variable mutable using the `mut` keyword.

+# Mutability two